-The Division of Biostatistics provides statistical support to all the in-house protocols of the Kimmel Cancer Center (KCC) and the Jefferson Oncology Group.
+The Division of Biostatistics provides statistical support to all the in-house protocols of the Sidney Kimmel Cancer Center (SKCC) and the Jefferson Oncology Group.
 This includes advice on study design, help with writing of the protocol, implementation of randomization, and data analysis.
-Dr. Leiby serves as the Director of the Biostatistics Core for the KCC; Drs.
+Dr. Leiby serves as the Director of the Biostatistics Core for the SKCC; Drs.
 Chervoneva, Daskalakis, Keith, and Leiby are all involved in various activities in oncology research.

 Behavioral Intervention Trials

 With funding from NCI, ACS, and other sources, Dr. Ron Myers and collaborators in the Department of Medical Oncology (Division of Population Science) have been conducting research on decision making.
 They have developed interventions to promote informed decision making for colorectal and prostate cancer screening, and have conducted a number of developmental studies, as well as large-scale randomized trials.
 Drs.
 Daskalakis and Keith have been close collaborators in this research.